xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 sidebar_position: 6
 ---

-# Support a transactional Open Frame in an app built with XMTP
+# Transactions in Open Frames

 :::info Prerequisite
 This guide assumes your app already supports non-transaction Open Frames.
 If necessary, see [Protocol compatibility](https://xmtp.org/docs/build/frames#protocol-compatibility) to set this up first.